gradle/gradle-enterprise-build-validation-scripts/README.md

 - `-v`, `--version`: Shows the version number of the script
 - `-i`, `--interactive`: Runs the script in interactive mode, providing extra context and guidance along the way

-It is recommended that you run a given script in _interactive_ mode for the first time.
+It is recommended that you run a given script in _interactive_ mode for the first time to make yourself familiar with the flow of the experiment.
 In the example below, the script is executed interactively.

 ```bash
 ./01-validate-incremental-building.sh -i